jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   .. code-block:: python

-    AssertionError: False is not None
+    E       AssertionError: False is not None

 * I change assertIsNone_ to assertIsNotNone_ to make the statement :ref:`True<test_what_is_true>`